starship/starship/docs/fr-FR/guide/README.md

 ### Pré-requis

-- Une police [Nerd Font](https://www.nerdfonts.com/) installée et activée dans votre terminal (Par exemple, essayez [Fira Code](https://www.nerdfonts.com/font-downloads)).
+- A [Nerd Font](https://www.nerdfonts.com/) installed and enabled in your terminal (for example, try the [FiraCode Nerd Font](https://www.nerdfonts.com/font-downloads)).

 ### Étape 1.
 Installer Starship